 How much does Tesla car insurance cost in Australia?

-Are Teslas expensive to insure in Australia?
+Are Teslas expensive to insure compared to petrol cars?

-Does Tesla insurance cover the battery?
+Does Tesla insurance cover the battery in Australia?

-Does Autopilot affect my Tesla insurance?
+Does Autopilot affect my Tesla insurance in Australia?

 Should I get agreed value for my Tesla?